 Add in the salt, whole sage leaves and the rice.
 Cook for 2-3 minutes on low heat, allowing the rice to brown slightly.
 Next, add in the white wine and cook until all of the liquid is absorbed, stirring occasionally to make sure it doesn’t burn or stick to the bottom.

-So, after you add in the wine and that absorbs/cooks off, add in 1/2 cup of WARM vegetable broth.
+So, after you add in the wine and that absorbs/cooks off, add in 1/2 cup of warm vegetable broth.
+Keeping it warm is important so we don’t cool down the temperature of the rice and slow down the cooking process.
 Stir occasionally and let that absorb.
 Once it is all absorbed, add in the next 1/2 cup.
 Repeat this process until the rice is completely cooked through.